 Snow King is the local’s ski mountain, but it’s also a really fun place to hang out in the summer.
 We love the ropes course (for families with older kids), their alpine slide and the mountain coaster.
 They also have putt-putt golf and a fun maze on-site.
 Get a pass and plan on spending the afternoon there.

-While the Jackson Hole aerial tram is not open this summer, the Bridger Gondola is and it’s a great way to get some pretty awesome views of the valley.
+Bridger Gondola is also a great way to get some pretty awesome views of the valley.
 There are also great downhill bike trails at all levels being accessed by the Sweetwater Gondola and Teewinot lift.
 Watch for “Friday Night Bikes” deals and purchase tickets in advance online to save some money.

 Best places to eat in Jackson Hole with Kids